There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 - A wide range of other factors

-Understanding omni-channel engagement customers is crucial during this phase, as they interact across multiple digital channels.
+Understanding omni-channel engagement customers is crucial during this phase, as they interact across multiple digital channels, and strong pillar content strategy helps keep messaging consistent wherever they encounter your brand.

 Once Henry has researched enough and fully considered his options, he moves to the next step.